Sarah Churchill, Duchess of Marlborough: Assessment

-The Duchess died, in the words of Tobias Smollett, "immensely rich and very little regretted, either by her own family or the world in general", but her efforts to continue the Marlborough legacy cannot be ignored.
-Because of her influence, the Duchess managed to marry off members of her family to England's greatest aristocratic dynasties.
+The Duchess died, in the words of Tobias Smollett, "immensely rich and very little regretted, either by her own family or the world in general".

-Children

-The Duke and Duchess of Marlborough's children who survived childhood married into the most important families in Great Britain:

 In popular culture

 In her own time, Sarah Churchill was satirised by many well-known writers in the period, such as Delarivier Manley in her influential political satire, The New Atalantis (1709), and also by Charles Gildon in the first fully-fledged it-narrative in English, The Golden Spy; or, A Political Journal of the British Nights Entertainments (1709), to name just a few.

 Churchill is portrayed by actress Rachel Weisz in the 2018 film The Favourite, which centres on the competition between the Duchess and Lady Masham (Emma Stone) for the affections of Queen Anne (Olivia Colman).
 Weisz won the BAFTA Award for Best Actress in a Supporting Role and was nominated for the Academy Award for Best Supporting Actress for her portrayal.